deanshelton913/federated-graphql/README.md

 This is a proof of concept, not intended for production use.

-The goal of this application (i.e.: suite of apps) is to verify it's possible to hot-reload Apollo gateway service-list at runtime while still unmanaged, allowing downstream services to extend schemas of sibling federated resources.
+The goal of this application (i.e.: suite of apps) is to verify it's possible to hot-reload Apollo gateway service-list at runtime while still unmanaged.
+If this works it could allow downstream services to extend schemas of sibling federated resources after only reviewing it's schemas.

-If possible, services should be able to register/deregister with the gateway with zero downtime.
+## GOAL

+Prove it's possible to register multiple graphql apis together with apollo gateway during runtime using off-the-shelf opensource tech.

 ![architecture diagram](./assets/architecture.png)